SOPRAFS20Group19/SOPRA_FS20_Group19_Client/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.<br>

-Your app is ready to be deployed!
+Every push to the master branch automatically redeploys the heroku application and thus is "going live".
+If you don't want that you have to push to another branch because every push to the master is automatically a new release.

 ## Illustrations (RAUS IM SERVER!)

+To get access to all the functionalities of KNOW YOUR CITY you have to register first.
+Afterwards you can login:
 <img width="860" alt="Registration" src="https://user-images.githubusercontent.com/45396540/82139659-d7cf7580-9829-11ea-906d-0b7c1530316b.PNG">
-To get access to all the functionalities of Know Your City you have to register first.
-Afterwards you can do the login.

 On the map you can see fountains, fireplaces, recycling stations, public toilets, ping pong tables and benches:
  ![Bildschirmfoto 2020-05-17 um 00 52 52](https://user-images.githubusercontent.com/45396540/82131756-e6417100-97d8-11ea-9aff-df5728be28d9.png)